firebase/quickstart-js/auth/README.md

 The Firebase auth quickstart demonstrates several methods for signing in:

  - The [Firebase email/password quickstart](email.html) demonstrates using a Firebase stored email & password - you can both create and sign in a user.
- - The [Firebase phone number authentication quickstart](phone.html) demonstrates using a Firebase phone number authentication.
+ - The Firebase phone number authentication quickstart demonstrates using Firebase phone number authentication using three different techniques: with a [visible ReCaptcha](phone.html), an [invisible ReCaptcha](phone-invisible.html) and a [simplified popup flow](phone-simple.html) (not recommended for production apps).
  - The Firebase Google Sign in quickstarts demonstrate using a Google account to authenticate to Firebase using three different techniques: with a [popup](google-popup.html), a [redirect](google-redirect.html) and an [auth token](google-credentials.html).
  - The Firebase Facebook Login quickstarts demonstrate using a Facebook account to authenticate to Firebase using three different techniques: with a [popup](facebook-popup.html), a [redirect](facebook-redirect.html) and an [auth token](facebook-credentials.html).
  - The Firebase GitHub Login quickstarts demonstrate using a GitHub account to authenticate to Firebase using two different techniques: with a [popup](github-popup.html) and a [redirect](github-redirect.html).